A multilevel Monte Carlo algorithm for SDEs driven by countably dimensional Wiener process and Poisson random measure: Conclusions

-To conclude, this paper paves the way for further research regarding the following open questions: \begin{itemize} \item Can the unknown constant in the exponent of the cost upper bound of the multilevel Monte Carlo method be mitigated in general? \item What is the cost upper bound if one of Hölder constants is less than one-half? \item What are the worst-case complexity lower bounds? \end{itemize}
+To conclude, this paper paves the way for further research regarding the following open questions: \begin{itemize} \item Can the unknown constant in the exponent of the cost upper bound of the MLMC method be mitigated in general? \item What is the cost upper bound if one of Hölder constants is less than one-half? \item What are the worst-case complexity lower bounds? \end{itemize}

-In future research, we plan to investigate the error of the multilevel Monte Carlo method under inexact information for the weak approximation of solutions of SDEs.
+In future research, we plan to investigate the error of the MLMC method under inexact information for the weak approximation of solutions of SDEs.